[x]

 Q: So, why don’t we just leave them as two different sentences then?

 A: Take a look at the sentences again.
-They relate so well, we simply are able to write it this way.
+They relate so well with each other, we simply are able to write it this way.

 It is not imperative to place a semicolon in these sentences.
 It would be much easier for each of us to simply put a comma and a conjunction in place of the semicolon.
 For example,